 The Bonds are being issued under and pursuant to a bond authorization (the "2005 Authorization") for the issuance and sale of not more than \$246,300,000 of general obligation bonds approved by more than 55% of the voters of the District voting at an election held on November 8, 2005 and pursuant to a resolution of the Board of Trustees of the District adopted on February 25, 2010 (the "District Resolution"), and the Board of Supervisors of the City and County adopted on April 4, 2006 (the "City and County Resolution" and, together with the District Resolution, the "Resolutions").
 Pursuant to Section 15140(b) of the Education Code, the City and County elected in the City and County Resolution to permit the District to issue and sell the 2005 Authorization bonds without further action by the City and County.
-The District issued the first series of the 2005 Authorization designated as the San Francisco Community College District 2006 General Obligation Bonds, (Election of 2005, Series A) on June 20, 2006 in the aggregate principal amount of \$90,000,000, issued the second series of the 2005 Authorization designated as the San Francisco Community College District 2007 General Obligation Bonds (Election of 2005, Series B) on December 18, 2007 in the aggregate principal amount of \$110,000,000 and issued the third series of the 2005 Authorization designated as the San Francisco Community College District 2010 General Obligation Bonds (Election of 2005, Series C) on April 7, 2010 in the aggregate principal amount of \$15,640,000 (the "Series C Bonds").
-The Bonds will be the fourth and final issue under the 2005 Authorization.
+The District issued the first series of the 2005 Authorization designated as the San Francisco Community College District 2006 General Obligation Bonds, (Election of 2005, Series A) on

+June 20, 2006 in the aggregate principal amount of \$90,000,000 and issued the second series of the 2005 Authorization designated as the San Francisco Community College District 2007 General Obligation Bonds (Election of 2005, Series B) on December 5, 2007 in the aggregate principal amount of \$110,000,000.
+The Bonds will be the final bonds issued under the 2005 Authorization.